1984 24 Hours of Le Mans: Group B, GTX and GTO

 The GT classes were split between Group B and the IMSA GTO, with an entry list composed of experienced privateers.
 The withdrawal of the Camaros of the American Stratagraph team meant it was, once again, going to be a contest between Porsche and BMW.
 In Group B, the BMW M1 had won the opening rounds and two cars arrived to take on the Porsches.
 Jens Winther and his Team Castrol Denmark had the victory at Monza, and German Helmut Gall entered his as the French BMW-Bayonne team.

-Against them was the very experienced Swiss Claude Haldi (in his 17th Le Mans) and Frenchman Michel Lateste, both driving 3.3-litre 930 turbos.
+Against them was Claude Haldi (in his 17th Le Mans) and Michel Lateste, both driving 3.3-litre 930 turbos.
 Raymond Boutinard was the other Porsche entry, returning with his 4.7-litre Porsche 928 V8.

 There were no American teams in the small, 3-car, GTO class.
 The Charles Ivey Engineering team had won class victories three years in a row latterly, in Group 5 and Group B, and this year was the favourite moving across to GTO, with their 930 turbo.
 The French Alméras brothers had a similar car, while Raymond Touroul was the underdog in his non-turbo 3-litre 911 SC.

 The 1983 race had been the first post-war Le Mans without a Ferrari presence.
-However, this year the Italian Scuderia Bellancauto did return to the race.
+This year, though, the Italian Scuderia Bellancauto did return to the race.
 The team had originally planned to convert their Ferrari 512BBB to Group C specification.
 However, the abrupt change in regulations to include IMSA classes changed their plan to instead convert it to be GTX-compatible.
-Fitted with a narrower chassis designed by Armando Palanca, it could reach 330 kp/h (205 mph).
-They were the only GTX-entry, when the similar Ferrari cars of the North American Racing Team were withdrawn.
+Fitted with a narrower chassis designed by Armando Palanca, it could reach 330 km/h (205 mph).
+They were the only GTX-entry, as the similar Ferrari cars of the North American Racing Team were withdrawn.